Regulation or blanket bans? The answer is clear

 India has a great opportunity to take an active stance against gambling addiction by creating laws and regulations that protect people.

-The Aadhaar Card already has great potential to be incorporated into a national self-exclusion program and a KYC program that verifies people’s legal age to gamble, minimizing gambling amongst minors.
+The Aadhaar Card already has great potential to be incorporated into a national self-exclusion program and a KYC program that verifies people’s legal age to gamble.
+Something that would minimize gambling amongst minors.